'Jiggle Jiggle' Craze on TikTok: Everything to Know About Louis Theroux's Rap

 If you're on TikTok, there's a strong possibility Louis Theroux's voice has been lodged in your head lately.
 His catchy "jiggle jiggle" rap -- yep, you know the one I'm talking about -- has been accompanying viral videos all over the platform.
-Where I once only occasionally thought of words like "jiggle" and "dribble," it's all my mind lets me hear now.
+Even ferrets and bumblebees are grooving to it.

-Whether you'd consider yourself a hardened jiggle-jiggle rap listener or your ears have so far missed out on the smooth tune, here's what you need to know.
+Whether you'd consider yourself a hardened jiggle-jiggle rap listener or you've missed out on the smooth tune until now, here's what you need to know.
 Theroux, a British-American documentarian and son of the famous novelist Paul Theroux, wrote the rap in an episode of his BBC 2 documentary series Louis Theroux's Weird Weekends.
 The episode aired way back in 2000.
 On Feb.
 18, Theroux was asked if he remembered the rap during an appearance on the YouTube series Chicken Shop Date, and he switched into star rapper-mode once again.

 That's the version of the jiggle-jiggle song we've been hearing on TikTok.
 It's also no longer a cappella, thanks to Manchester-based producers Duke and Jones.
 They posted their music-accompanied video on March 16, and it's since collected more than 20 million views.